tongliuF8/active_learning_crowds/README.md

 	curl https://install.meteor.com/ | sh

-To start the meteor application:
+To start the meteor application and let it run continuously:

     Go to meteor_application directory and run the command:

-	    meteor --port 8080 &
+	    nohup meteor --port 8080 &

 To setup meteor :